 No one is looking forward to the 3 am wake-up call either, and it’s not fair for your travelling companions who woke up early to be on time to wait for you.

 9. Don’t hog the motel bathroom.

-10. Be honest and stay safe.
+10. Be honest, take care of yourself and stay safe.

 If you feel tired and can’t drive anymore, say so.
 A road trip is not the time to try to be a lionheart and push it when driving.
 I personally commiserate with that advice as I’m well-aware of the horror of being asleep and being awoken by the sound of the rumble strips under the tires as we were starting to veer off the road.
 Fortunately, no harm was caused.

 11. Bonus Tip: Pack essential items.